Bobblen147/avp-forever/Readme.txt

--Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them) -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T) -Added additional Predator bot types (try PREDOBOT 2,3,4 or 5 in debug mode!)
+-Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them) -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T) -Added additional Predator bot types that Rebellion left unused (try PREDOBOT 2,3,4 or 5 in debug mode!)

 Gameplay
--Add a cheat unlock target in the Alien bonus mission Invasion to unlock the Terror cheat mode.
+-Add a cheat unlock target in the Alien bonus mission Invasion to unlock the Terror cheat mode. (previously only accessibly by hacking your profile)
--Enable/disable half mouse movement speed when ducking (feature added by sirlemonhead but not included in their latest release)
+-Enable/disable half mouse movement speed when ducking (feature added by sirlemonhead but not included in their latest binary)
 -Added sentry gun bot spawn command (type SENTRYGUN in debug mode) -Can enable/disable AI attacking a player of the same species.

 Skirmish
--Alien now playable in skirmish mode, tail attack can now target other aliens -All bot types can now be spawned in debug mode (including predators, sentry guns etc)
+-Alien now playable in skirmish mode, tail attack can now target other aliens -All bot types can now be spawned in debug mode (including predators, sentry guns etc) -In game species change in debug mode (use MORPH_ALIEN, MORPH_MARINE and MORPH_PREDATOR)

 Other
 -Enable/disable EAX reverb effects